Master the Art of Subliminal Persuasion

 - It is for you if you have failed enough to know there is more to persuasion than worn out nostrums and the patter of small minds following the herd.

+So be ready for an exciting approach to persuasion that deviates from the group-think of ordinary approaches.
 The information in this book really is the stuff dreams are made of.
 These are the methods that catapulted the author from being an impoverished country boy to one of the top direct salespeople in America.

 About the author

 Dr. Charles E. Henderson’s first career was in big league selling where he broke national sales records.
 He first broke…

 More about the author...

 Unemployed?
 Under-employed?
 Bored or otherwise dissatisfied with your job?

 If the answer is “yes” to any of the above I urge you to consider going into sales.
 It is a field that offers challenge, excitement, and outrageously good compensation.